DhyanB/Open-Imaging/README.md

 ### Running the tests and benchmarks

-The included Gradle Wrapper requires JDK 17 or newer.
-Run `gradlew.bat build` on Windows or `./gradlew build` on macOS/Linux. `make` is optional; run `make` to list its convenience commands:
+Install JDK 21 to build this project.
+Run `gradlew.bat build` on Windows or `./gradlew build` on macOS/Linux.
+To run the full unit test suite, use `gradlew.bat test` or `./gradlew test`. `make` is optional; its `t` target runs only `GifDecoderOpenImagingTest`.
+Run `make` to list its convenience commands:

     Usage: make [target]

     Targets:
     help               Show this help message.
     b                  Build.
-    t                  Run all tests with default parameters. cb                 Clean and build.
+    t                  Run GifDecoderOpenImagingTest with default parameters.
+    cb                 Clean and build.
     cbt                Clean, build and test.
     bench              Benchmark using 1 warmup and 1 run.